 • immunohistochemical (IHC) markers

-• estrogen and progesterone receptor status
+• oestrogen and progesterone receptor status

-• serum tumor markers
+• serum tumour markers

 • next-generation sequencing (NGS)